caiks/TBOT02/README.md

 Given that the *likelihood* of dynamic *modelling* is usually not much less than the *likelihood* of static *modelling*, we can be fairly certain that had we implemented the modes of `TBOT02` in the same way as in `TBOT01` we would have had similar results.

-In `TBOT02` mode 1 we have tried a different approach in order to explore goal definition a little further.
+In `TBOT02` mode 1, however, we have tried a different approach in order to explore goal definition a little further.
 All of the `TBOT01` modes relied on the *variable* `room_next` with *values* `room1`, `room2`, `room3`, `room4`, `room5` and `room6`.
 These *values* do not give us any idea of the distance to the next room, measured either by the number of *events* or by the number of *slice* transitions.
 All we can do is select the *events* in the current *slice* with the desired `room_next` *value*, and then  of this subset choose the `motor` *value* with the highest *count*.

-In `TBOT02` we add the concept of distance to the next room measured as the number of *events* from each *event* in the current *slice* to the room transition.
+In `TBOT02` mode 1 we add the concept of distance to the next room measured as the number of *events* from each *event* in the current *slice* to the room transition.
 Furthermore, we discount distant transitions so that short past journeys to the desired next room contribute more than long journeys.
 Of course, the move from the discrete *count* of desired *events* in the current *slice* to a real valued measure of future outcomes adds many more options, such as the discount rate.

 The multitude of possible discounting configuration options and the fact that both the active *history* and the active *model* are always changing in the dynamic `TBOT02` means that the results are much less consistent than for `TBOT01`.
 However, it does appear that the results of some configurations of various *models* do approach those of `TBOT01` *model* 27.
 For example *model* 62 -
 ```json